nounder/arcx-doc-rpc-providers/docs/index.md

 # Ethereum RPC Providers Analysis

-This document outlines performance and network characteristics of three popular Ethereum RPC providers: Alchemy, QuickNode, Chainstack.
+This document outlines performance and network characteristics of three Ethereum RPC providers: Alchemy, QuickNode, Chainstack.

 First, we compare performance of HTTP/1.1 and HTTP/2 in terms of latency, response time, and concurrency.
-We try to address unexpected behaviors of the providers' servers.
+We try to address any unexpected behavior for each provider.

-Then we outline rate limtis as advertised by the providers and test them.
+Then we compare advertised rate limits with our tests.

 ## Methodology

-All benchmarks were run on Google Cloud in Jakarta datacenter.
+All benchmarks were run on Google Cloud in Jakarta datacenter. terts

 ## Protocol performance

 To test performance between protocols, we benchmarked Alchemy API with 100 concurrent requests per protocol (HTTP/1, HTTP/2) per number of active clients (1, 3).

 Each active client maintains separate pool of TCP connection to each origin.